01. BIG SPHERE

 MY ROLE | Designer + Creator

 TOOLS USED | Laser Cutter + Arduino

 This is a handheld controller for computer games.
 Four arcade buttons control the WASD keys, and a separate button controls the space bar.
 An Arduino MKR1000 enables the controller to act as an external keyboard.
 In user testing, I found that left-handed people needed to use an upside-down version of the WASD diamond.
 To solve this, I'd like to add a toggle switch to the top of the controller that flips the WASD diamond orientation to switch handedness.

 04. RGB LIGHT PROTOTYPE

 MY ROLE | Co-Creator

 TOOLS USED | Arduino + NeoPixels + Potentiometers

 I collaborated with Olivia Cueva on this prototype.
-We used an Arduino Uno, three potentiometers, two sewable NeoPixels, and housed the project in a reused cardboard box with two acrylic cylinders to diffuse the light.
+We used an Arduino Uno, three potentiometers, two sewable NeoPixels, and two acrylic cylinders to diffuse the light.
+The circuit is housed in a cardboard box.
 Each potentiometer controls one color on the RGB scale.
-The prototype we made reminds me of Mike Kelley's resin Krypton sculptures.
+The prototype reminds me of Mike Kelley's resin Krypton sculptures.